pgundlupetvenkatesh/e2ePlaywrightCukeDemo/README.md

 "tests/**/*.feature",
 "*specs*/**/*.feature"
 ```

-## Running Test
+## Running Test Locally
+1. Clone the repo
-Run `npm test -- --tags @google-map` command in the terminal to kick the Cucumber feature test.
+2. Be on the root directory and run `npm test -- --tags @google-map` command in the terminal to kick the Cucumber feature test.
+3. After test execution completes, open `cucumber-report.html` from the root directory to see the results
+4. Verify test output in `features/support/output/directions.txt`

 ## Testing
-All routes data will be saved in `features/support/output/routes.txt` file.
+All routes data will be saved in `features/support/output/directions.txt` file.
+Want to run test headless?
+Add `HEADLESS=true` before the above test command.

 ## Report
 `cucumber-report.html` file gets created in project home directory